 Rebar is seen in New York May 6, 2013 - REUTERS/Eric Thayer/File photo

-Ministry of Trade and Industry decided in December to maintain tariffs on steel rebar from China, Turkey and Ukraine for five years, extending a temporary tariff imposed in June 2017.
+The Trade Ministry maintained on Wednesday tariffs on steel rebar from China, Turkey, and Ukraine for five years, extending a temporary tariff imposed earlier this year.

-Upon 2017’s decision, the tariff was set at 17 percent for Chinese steel, 10 to 19 percent for Turkish steel and 15 to 27 percent for Ukrainian steel.
+The tariff was first implemented in June to protect local manufacturers and set at 17 percent for Chinese steel, 10-19 percent for Turkish steel, and 15-27 percent for Ukrainian steel.